 1. whale watching boat tours in tadoussac

 The absolute easiest way to go whale watching in Tadoussac is to take a boat tour.
 No tour company can guarantee whale sightings, but the tour guides are masters are spotting whale fins and know all of their favourite spots.
 We went on a 2.5-hour long Zodiac whale watching tour with AML Cruises and saw belugas, seals and a half a dozen minke whales.
-Click here to book a tour or, alternatively, select a whale watching tour with a bus transfer from Quebec City.
+As well as booking a whale watching trip direct from Tadoussac, it is also possible to book a tour from Quebec City or even Montreal.

 When choosing between a boat or Zodiac tour, keep in mind that: